NedWilbur/USBKVM/README.md

 ## How does it work
 USBKVM watches for USBHub connect/disconnects from the machine.
 When detected, it will switch all configured monitors to the desired inputs.

-For example, if the USB switch is switch from PC1 to PC2, USBKVM will switch all configured monitors to the set inputs for PC2.
-Switch the USB switch back to PC1 and all monitors will be set back to PC1.
+For example, if the USB switch is toggled from PC1 to PC2, USBKVM will switch all configured monitors to the set inputs for PC2.
+Toggle the USB switch back to PC1 and all monitors will be set back to PC1's configured inputs.

 ## Why
 I have two computers connected to the same set of monitors.
 A traditional KVM switch that supports USB and 3+ video outputs is stupid expensive.
-With this tool, we can turn a [$20 USB switch](https://www.amazon.com/gp/product/B07XDT6K82) to do the same thing.
+With this tool, we can make a [Cheap USB switch](https://www.amazon.com/gp/product/B07XDT6K82) to do the same thing (minus hot-key switching).

 ## Requirements
 - USB Hub Switch ([Example](https://www.amazon.com/gp/product/B07XDT6K82))